 The UW–Madison Arboretum is just a few miles south of campus in the heart of the city, but its 1,260 acres take visitors to the wild side.
 Gardens, prairies, woods and more than 20 miles of trails will make you forget the city’s bustle.
 Tours and classes are available.

 Allen Centennial Gardens is a teaching garden with a great diversity of plantings and hardscapes.
 The major emphasis is on herbaceous ornamental perennials but the site features many other plantings including annuals and woody plants.
+Here is a video detailing the gardens.

 The Botany Greenhouse is a refuge of greenery and serenity, showcasing more than 1,000 species in distinct aquatic, desert and tropical communities.
 Tours available by appointment.